the-allanc/skeleton/README-skeleton.rst

   $ git rm -f -r .
   $ git pull https://git@github.com/the-allanc/bones/
   $ git checkout master
-  $ git merge skeleton --allow-unrelated-histories
+  $ git merge skeleton --allow-unrelated-histories # requires Git 2.11 or greater

+And then to keep it updated, you just need to pull and merge changes in.

 Modification
 ============